If you're seeking the best deal on a mortgage, you'll need to give your credit some serious attention.

 The bottom line

 Undeniably, it's always important to go into the mortgage process with the best potential credit position.
 Just make sure to give yourself ample time to find and correct credit report errors.
 As Arzaga says, it could take months.
-"Doing this clean-up in advance will also speed up the mortgage process."
+"Doing this clean-up in advance will also speed up the mortgage process," he says."

 This article originally appeared on HSH.com.